jafingerhut/test-spdx-checker/p4lang/README.md

 Our tentative conclusion: Do not mix such licenses.

+Response from [1]:

++ Most experts consider these 2 licenses [Apache-2.0 and GPL-2.0-only]
+  to be incompatible.
+At best all code will need to be released under GPL2 and more likely it causes a direct license conflict and is not allowed.

 We believe "Program A released under license X" being combined with the code of "Program/library B released under license Y" in any of these ways:

 + C/C++ include, static linking, or dynamic linking
 + Python import